 AAA in three A Level subjects:

-- Chemistry, or another academic science-related subject (Physics, Mathematics, Geography, Geology, Psychology) at grade A
+- Grade A in Chemistry or another academic science-related subject (Physics, Mathematics, Geography, Geology, Psychology)*

-- A third subject of your choice* at grade A
+- Grade A in a third subject of your choice**

 *If Chemistry is not offered at A-level, it must be offered at AS-level (at grade B or above).